Inchmarnock: History

 At the northern end of the island a Bronze Age cist contains the remains of a female skeleton, the Queen of the Inch.
 The remains were removed for carbon dating and are now displayed behind a pane of glass in their original position.

 Local legend has it that in the 19th century drunks from Rothesay were left on Inchmarnock to dry out by means of "isolation and deprivation".

 During World War II, when Bute was being used for extensive military training, the 9th Scottish Commando and the French Canadians used Inchmarnock as part of Bute's training exercises for tank landing craft in preparation for D-Day.

 A report in 2019 stated that the island – measuring 2+1/2 mi across at its longest, and with a coastline of 4+3/4 mi – contained a farmhouse that had been vacated decades earlier, three small stone buildings, as well as "crabs, migratory birds, grey seals, otters, ... and red deer".
 It was farmed for some years.
-Other reports from that year added that the island was once "home to 41 residents but the final permanent resident ... left the island in 1986" and that Lord Smith of Kelvin (Robert Smith, Baron Smith of Kelvin) had purchased the island in 1999.
+Other reports from that year added that the island was once "home to 41 residents but the final permanent resident ... left the island in 1986" and that Lord Smith of Kelvin had purchased the island in 1999.
 He has since done some land restoration and added 230 cows: "Highland cattle and a Highland cross Beef Shorthorn commercial suckler beef herd".